TeddyAndersson/iotap-rest-api/README.md

 1. Install [Python version 2.7](https://www.python.org/downloads/)
 2. (Not necessary but recommended)Install the Python module [Virtualenv](https://virtualenv.pypa.io/en/stable/) for usage of virtual enviroments
 3. Clone this project and setup a virtual enviroment on your local machine
-4. Install the needed Python Dependencies listed in the requierments.txt in your virtual enviorment.
+4. Install the needed Python Dependencies listed in the requierments.txt into your virtual enviorment.